BlueAgent/Discord-bot-for-learning/README.md

 4. Optional: Configure Go workspace folder (defaults to ~/go or C:/go)
 	* `export GOPATH=/mnt/c/go`
     * Tried using a symlink but it caused problems with Bash on Ubuntu on Windows.
-5. Optinal: Add Go compiled programs to the path
+5. Optional: Add Go compiled programs to the path
 	* `export PATH=$PATH:$GOPATH/bin`

+## Thank you

+[discord](https://discordapp.com/developers/docs/intro) for being the best chat and voip for gamers ever.

+[discordgo](https://github.com/bwmarrin/discordgo/) for creating bindings for the DiscordAPI and for making examples too.

+[golang](https://golang.org/) for being a fun and interesting language.

+[stackoverflow](http://stackoverflow.com) community for the great questions and answers.

+[vim](http://www.vim.org/) ,vimtutor and [amix' vimrc](https://github.com/amix/vimrc) for making vim really nice to learn and use.

+[Bash on Ubuntu on Windows](https://github.com/Microsoft/BashOnWindows) for access to the amazing unix ecosystem without dual-booting or virtualisation.

+[git](https://git-scm.com/) and [GitHub](https://github.com/) for keeping code and code history safe.